Energy Recovery (NASDAQ:ERII) Rating Increased to Buy at Zacks Investment Research

-Energy Recovery (NASDAQ:ERII) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Thursday, Zacks.com reports.
-The brokerage currently has a $11.00 target price on the industrial products company’s stock.
-Zacks Investment Research‘s target price would suggest a potential upside of 13.58% from the company’s current price.
+Energy Recovery (NASDAQ:ERII) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report issued on Friday, Zacks.com reports.
+The firm currently has a $11.00 price target on the industrial products company’s stock.
+Zacks Investment Research‘s price target suggests a potential upside of 11.68% from the stock’s previous close.

 According to Zacks, “Based in San Leandro, California, ENERGY RECOVERY, INC. is a leading global developer and manufacturer of highly efficient energy recovery devices utilized in the water desalination industry.
 Energy Recovery, Inc. operates primarily in the sea water reverse osmosis segment of the desalination industry.ERI manufactures ultra-high efficiency recovery products and technology, specifically the ERI PX Pressure Exchanger, that are among the enabling technologies driving the rapid growth in seawater reverse osmosis desalination, and are helping to make desalination affordable worldwide. “

-ERII has been the topic of several other research reports.
-ValuEngine lowered shares of Energy Recovery from a “buy” rating to a “hold” rating in a report on Wednesday, October 2nd.
-JMP Securities set a $15.00 target price on shares of Energy Recovery and gave the stock a “buy” rating in a report on Thursday, October 10th.
-BidaskClub lowered shares of Energy Recovery from a “hold” rating to a “sell” rating in a report on Friday, September 6th.
-B. Riley set a $15.00 target price on shares of Energy Recovery and gave the stock a “buy” rating in a report on Monday, July 15th.
-Finally, Evercore ISI reaffirmed a “buy” rating and issued a $18.00 target price on shares of Energy Recovery in a report on Thursday, August 8th.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating and three have issued a buy rating to the company.
-The company presently has an average rating of “Hold” and a consensus target price of $14.75.
+Other analysts also recently issued research reports about the stock.
+BidaskClub raised shares of Energy Recovery from a “hold” rating to a “buy” rating in a report on Thursday.
+Evercore ISI reaffirmed a “buy” rating and issued a $18.00 price target on shares of Energy Recovery in a report on Thursday, August 8th.
+Raymond James started coverage on shares of Energy Recovery in a research report on Wednesday.
+They issued an “outperform” rating and a $12.00 price objective for the company.
+B. Riley set a $15.00 price objective on shares of Energy Recovery and gave the company a “buy” rating in a research report on Monday, July 15th.
+Finally, JMP Securities set a $15.00 price objective on shares of Energy Recovery and gave the company a “buy” rating in a research report on Thursday, October 10th.
+Two research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and a consensus target price of $14.20.

-Energy Recovery (NASDAQ:ERII) last posted its earnings results on Thursday, August 1st.
-The industrial products company reported $0.07 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.05 by $0.02.
+Energy Recovery (NASDAQ:ERII) last announced its quarterly earnings results on Thursday, August 1st.
+The industrial products company reported $0.07 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.05 by $0.02.
 Energy Recovery had a net margin of 20.21% and a return on equity of 10.89%.
-The business had revenue of $22.80 million for the quarter, compared to analyst estimates of $20.53 million.
-During the same quarter in the prior year, the firm earned $0.07 EPS.
-The firm’s quarterly revenue was up 9.8% compared to the same quarter last year.
-As a group, sell-side analysts anticipate that Energy Recovery will post 0.12 EPS for the current fiscal year.
+The company had revenue of $22.80 million for the quarter, compared to the consensus estimate of $20.53 million.
+During the same quarter in the prior year, the firm earned $0.07 earnings per share.
+The company’s revenue for the quarter was up 9.8% compared to the same quarter last year.
+Sell-side analysts expect that Energy Recovery will post 0.12 EPS for the current fiscal year.

-A number of large investors have recently modified their holdings of ERII.
-Marshall Wace LLP bought a new stake in Energy Recovery during the 1st quarter worth about $308,000.
-First Trust Advisors LP lifted its position in Energy Recovery by 23.3% during the 1st quarter.
-First Trust Advisors LP now owns 533,469 shares of the industrial products company’s stock valued at $4,657,000 after purchasing an additional 100,752 shares during the period.
-SFE Investment Counsel lifted its position in Energy Recovery by 27.5% during the 2nd quarter.
-SFE Investment Counsel now owns 19,951 shares of the industrial products company’s stock valued at $208,000 after purchasing an additional 4,303 shares during the period.
-Ibex Investors LLC acquired a new position in Energy Recovery during the 2nd quarter valued at about $233,000.
-Finally, KBC Group NV lifted its position in Energy Recovery by 508.9% during the 2nd quarter.
-KBC Group NV now owns 313,451 shares of the industrial products company’s stock valued at $3,266,000 after purchasing an additional 261,971 shares during the period.
-33.33% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently bought and sold shares of ERII.
+Marshall Wace LLP acquired a new position in shares of Energy Recovery in the first quarter valued at approximately $308,000.
+First Trust Advisors LP raised its position in shares of Energy Recovery by 23.3% in the first quarter.
+First Trust Advisors LP now owns 533,469 shares of the industrial products company’s stock valued at $4,657,000 after buying an additional 100,752 shares during the last quarter.
+SFE Investment Counsel raised its position in shares of Energy Recovery by 27.5% in the second quarter.
+SFE Investment Counsel now owns 19,951 shares of the industrial products company’s stock valued at $208,000 after buying an additional 4,303 shares during the last quarter.
+Ibex Investors LLC acquired a new position in shares of Energy Recovery in the second quarter valued at approximately $233,000.
+Finally, KBC Group NV raised its position in shares of Energy Recovery by 508.9% in the second quarter.
+KBC Group NV now owns 313,451 shares of the industrial products company’s stock valued at $3,266,000 after buying an additional 261,971 shares during the last quarter.
+33.32% of the stock is owned by institutional investors and hedge funds.

 About Energy Recovery